Fees, Finance & Funding

 Please apply as early as possible once funding is open for applications.

-Application for Bursary/EMA funding for courses starting in August/September 2022 opened on Monday 16 May 2022.
+Application for Bursary/EMA funding for courses starting in August/September 2023 is now open.

 To be considered as a Scottish home student you must meet all of the following three conditions: